 Failing to Call Emergency Services

 Calling emergency services in a heart attack or cardiac arrest case can be of great help in the chain of saving a life.
 Emergency services bring the required medical kit, including an Automated External Defibrillator (AED), to help recover the cardiac arrest patient on time.
 It is essential to contact emergency services as soon as possible while you are also starting CPR, as the patient looks like they are losing consciousness.
-You should first make a few compressions before making the call.
+You should first make a few compressions before making the call and attempting to open the airway of the patient.
 After that, you have to call 911 or any other emergency service before embarking on making the compressions.

 Failing to Get to an Ideal Place